Beer: Ingredients

-Brewing industry
+Industry

-The history of breweries in the 21st century has included larger breweries absorbing smaller breweries in order to ensure economy of scale.
-In 2002, South African Breweries bought the North American Miller Brewing Company to found SABMiller, becoming the second largest brewery, after North American Anheuser-Busch.
-In 2004, the Belgian Interbrew was the third largest brewery by volume and the Brazilian AmBev was the fifth largest.
+In the 21st century, larger breweries have repeatedly absorbed smaller breweries.
+In 2002, South African Breweries bought the North American Miller Brewing Company to found SABMiller, becoming the second-largest brewery after North American Anheuser-Busch.
+In 2004, the Belgian Interbrew was the third-largest brewery by volume, and the Brazilian AmBev was the fifth-largest.
 They merged into InBev, becoming the largest brewery.
-In 2007, SABMiller surpassed InBev and Anheuser-Bush when it acquired Royal Grolsch, brewer of Dutch premium beer brand Grolsch in 2007.
-In 2008, when InBev (the second-largest) bought Anheuser-Busch (the third largest), the new Anheuser-Busch InBev company became again the largest brewer in the world.
+In 2007, SABMiller surpassed InBev and Anheuser-Busch when it acquired Royal Grolsch, the brewer of Dutch brand Grolsch.
+In 2008, when InBev (the second-largest) bought Anheuser-Busch (the third-largest), the new Anheuser-Busch InBev company became again the largest brewer in the world.

-As of 2020, according to the market research firm Technavio, AB InBev remains the largest brewing company in the world, with Heineken second, CR Snow third, Carlsberg fourth, and Molson Coors fifth.
+As of 2020, according to the market research firm Technavio, AB InBev was the largest brewing company in the world, with Heineken second, CR Snow third, Carlsberg fourth, and Molson Coors fifth.

 A microbrewery, or craft brewery, produces a limited amount of beer.
-The maximum amount of beer a brewery can produce and still be classed as a microbrewery varies by region and by authority; in the US it is 15000 USbeerbbl a year.
+The maximum amount of beer a brewery can produce and still be classed as a 'microbrewery' varies by region and by authority; in the US, it is 15000 USbeerbbl a year.
 A brewpub is a type of microbrewery that incorporates a pub or other drinking establishment.
-The highest density of breweries in the world, most of them microbreweries, exists in the German Region of Franconia, especially in the district of Upper Franconia, which has about 200 breweries.
+The highest density of breweries in the world, most of them microbreweries, exists in Franconia, Germany, especially in the district of Upper Franconia, which has about 200 breweries.
 The Benedictine Weihenstephan brewery in Bavaria, Germany, can trace its roots to the year 768, as a document from that year refers to a hop garden in the area paying a tithe to the monastery.
-The brewery was licensed by the City of Freising in 1040, and therefore is the oldest working brewery in the world.
+It claims to be the oldest working brewery in the world.

 Varieties

-While there are many types of beer brewed, the basics of brewing beer are shared across national and cultural boundaries.
-The traditional European brewing regions—Germany, Belgium, England and the Czech Republic—have local varieties of beer.

-English writer Michael Jackson, in his 1977 book The World Guide To Beer, categorised beers from around the world in local style groups suggested by local customs and names.
-Fred Eckhardt furthered Jackson's work in The Essentials of Beer Style in 1989.